KodoPengin/GameIndustry-hosts-Template/README.md

 <br />

 ## 📝 Project Description
-Business analytics, spyware, tracking cookies in games and clients and thus partly self-legitimized data theft are often wide accepted these days and are often imposed on consumers on a "eat or die" basis.
+In today's digital environment, business analytics, spyware, and tracking cookies in games and clients are often tacitly accepted and imposed on consumers in a pervasive manner.

-My published host files can offer an enhanced privacy to protect users from tracking, spyware, telemetry, malware, advertising and redirections in games, on websites and in regulary programs on desktop and mobile systems.
+My published host files offer enhanced privacy protection to shield users from tracking, spyware, telemetry, malware, advertising, and redirections in games, on websites and in regular programs on both desktop and mobile systems.

-No third party programs or complicated or expensive installation media (PI) are required
+No third-party programs or complex or expensive installation media (PI-Hole) are required.

 ### Special features:
 - Works on any device.
 System-wide
-- Blocked entries for over 1688 games and the most important gaming-clients of this time
+- Blocked entries for over 1810 games and software, including the most important gaming clients of today.
-- Over 45000 lines
+- 50000 lines
-- Regularly updated
+- Regular updates.
-- Entries for Software, games, websites and IoT
+- Entries for software, games, websites, and IoT.
-- Privacy breaking tech companies like Facebook are blocked
+- Privacy-infringing tech companies like Facebook are blocked.
-- A large part of the outgoing connections from Windows (xx) and Microsoft games were blocked
+- A significant number of outgoing connections from Windows (xx) and Microsoft games is blocked.
-- Strict and no exceptions for big companies
+- Strict policy with no exceptions for large corporations.
-- Modular design - Take entries you need
+- Modular design - Choose only the entries you need.
-- All entries are categorized by Product names, Publisher, website & company names
+- All entries are categorized by product names, publishers, website & company names.
-- Comments and additional information for several entries (german language)
+- Comments and additional information for several entries (in German).
-- All products are seperated, to show consumers which things belong to which product
+- All products are separated, to inform consumers about the associations between products.
-- Additional Ipv4 and Ipv6 entries to block them in your firewall
+- Additional IPv4 and IPv6 entries to block them in your firewall.

 ### Host versions
-- Main Template: software, websites, drivers, technology companys, gaming clients, games and more
+- Main Template: software, websites, drivers, technology companies, gaming clients, games, and more.
-- Gaming Mini-Template: Blocked most common game analytics, spyware and advertising services in PC games.
-Nothing else
+- Gaming Mini-Template: Blocks most common game analytics, spyware, and advertising services in PC games.
+Nothing else.
-- Gaming Full-Template: Blocked telemetry, game analytics, spyware and unnecessary connections for Gaming Clients and Games on and for several platforms.
+- Gaming Full-Template: Blocks telemetry, game analytics, spyware, and unnecessary connections for gaming clients and games on and for various platforms.
-- Android Mini-Template: Blocked most common game analytics, advertising, spyware and advertising services in Android games and software
+- Android Mini-Template: Blocks most common game analytics, advertising, spyware, and advertising services in Android games and software.
-- Android Full-Template: Blocked telemetry, advertising, game analytics, spyware and unnecessary connections for several Android products.
-Product related without exception
+- Android Full-Template: Obsolete - Removed from the repository on 13.01.2024.

 And many more on gameindustry.eu

 ## 📖 Installation
-Please keep in mind that the hosts may be read-only or require root privileges depending on your system
+Please be aware that the hosts may be read-only or require root privileges depending on your system.
-### Copy and paste:
-- Open the file on Github, "Save as hosts" without any suffix... and copy the file to one of the listed directories.
-- As an alternative to "save as" it is also possible to copy the page content and paste it into an existing file

-Windows: %SystemRoot%\System32\drivers\etc\hosts<br>
-Linux: /etc/hosts<br>
-Android: /etc/hosts (a symbolic link to /system/etc/hosts)
+### More information:
+Source: <a href="https://gameindustry.eu/de/blog/hosts-datei-bearbeiten-windows-linux-android/">How to edit the hosts file</a><br>

 ## Easy to use Setup file:
-A host file setup was created for easy use.
-Start your setup, choose one from 5 templates and install.<br>
+An easy-to-use host file setup has been created.
+Start your setup, choose one of 5 templates, and install.<br>
-Source: <a href="https://www.gameindustry.eu/de/downloads/">GameIndustry Downloads</a><br>
+Source: <a href="https://www.gameindustry.eu/downloads/">GameIndustry Downloads</a><br>

-Supporting german, english and japanese language
+Supports German, English, and Japanese languages.

 ### Latest Screenshot:
 <p float="left">